Excel Line Column Chart 2 Axes

 If you use two different chart types in a single chart, it's called a combination chart, like the line-column chart shown below.
 This example is on 2 axes, and the steps are shown below

-In Excel, you can select data on a worksheet, and insert a chart based on that data.
+In Microsoft Excel, you can select data on a worksheet, and insert a chart based on that data.
 You select a specific chart type, such as a column chart, and all of the series are created with that chart type.

 To see the steps for creating a line-column chart, please watch this short video.
 There are step-by-step written instructions below this video.

-In the example shown below, the product name, number of cases sold, and sales amount are in adjacent columns.
+In the example shown below, the product name, number of cases sold, and sales amount are in adjacent columns

-Because the Cases numbers are much smaller than the Amounts, it is hard to see the Cases series.
+Because the Cases numbers are much smaller than the Amounts, it's hard to see the Cases series in the chart.

 In this example, the Cases series is difficult to see, so you can use the Ribbon commands to select it.

 The Cases series changes to a Line chart type, but it is still hard to see, because the numbers are so small.
-Next, we'll change its axis.

-We'll plot the Cases on a secondary axis, so the line is easier to see.
+In the steps below, we'll plot the Cases on a secondary axis, so the line is easier to see.

 Thanks to Michael Gizzi for this tip

-After you add a secondary axis, you can use titles or colours to identify which axis is used by each series.
+After you add a secondary axis, you can use axis titles or colours to identify which axis is used by each series.
 In this example, there are only two series, so the series colour can be used for its axis.